Sylius/Sylius/docs/customization/factory.rst

 Let's assume that you would want to have a possibility to create disabled products.

 1. Create your own factory class in the ``AppBundle\Factory`` namespace.
-Remember that it has to extend a proper base class.
+Remember that it has to implement a proper interaface.
 How can you check that?

 For the ``ProductFactory`` run:

 .. code-block:: bash

-    $ php bin/console debug:container sylius.factory.product
+    $ php bin/console sylius:debug:resource sylius.product

-As a result you will get the ``Sylius\Component\Product\Factory\ProductFactory`` - this is the class that you need to be extending.
+As a result you will get a table od Product related classes.
+Check the ``classes.factory`` row where you will find the ``Sylius\Component\Product\Factory\ProductFactory`` - this is the class that you need to decorate.
+Take its interface (``Sylius\Component\Product\Factory\ProductFactoryInterface``) and implement it.

 .. code-block:: php